Diane S. KaplanAssociate Professor Emeritus

 Diane Kaplan was an editor of the Yale Law Journal during law school.
 After graduation, she clerked for the Honorable Hubert L. Will of the U.S. District Court for the Northern District of Illinois and practiced at the Chicago law firm of Mayer, Brown & Platt.
 Her litigation experience includes state and federal commercial, criminal, Native American, health, mental health, and juvenile law.

 Professor Kaplan is a member of numerous bar and professional associations including the Illinois State Bar, the State Bar of California, the District of Columbia Bar, the Federal Trial Bar for the Northern District of Illinois, and the American Bar Association.
 In 1996, she was invited to teach Corporations and Civil Procedure as a visiting professor at Boston University School of Law.
-In 1999, 2004, and 2006, she presented papers on family law topics at Oxford University in England.
-In the summer of 2005, she taught law in Beijing, China.
-She has published in the areas of health, mental health, Illinois and federal procedure, juvenile, and corporate law.
+In 1999, 2004, 2006, and 2014, she presented papers on juvenile and women's law topics at Oxford University in England.
+She has had five visitorships, four in Beijing and Chanchu China where she taught American Constitutional law and one at Boston University Law School where she taught Civil Procedure and Corporations.

 Professor Kaplan joined the faculty in 1983.
 She teaches Children in the Legal System, Civil Procedure I, and Corporations.